Azure-Samples/app-service-dotnet-configure-deployment-sources-for-functions/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on configuring deployment sources for Functions using C# #

  Azure App Service basic sample for managing function apps.
   - Create 5 function apps under the same new app service plan:
     - Deploy to 1 using FTP
     - Deploy to 2 using local Git repository
     - Deploy to 3 using a publicly available Git repository
     - Deploy to 4 using a GitHub repository with continuous integration
     - Deploy to 5 using web deploy

 ## Running this Sample ##